department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/undergraduate-graduate-programs.md

 title: Undergraduate And Graduate Degrees
 heading: Undergraduate and graduate degrees
 display_title: Undergraduate and graduate degrees
+description: Find out if you can use GI Bill benefits for college as a Veteran, service member, or qualified dependent.
+Learn about payment rates for undergraduate and graduate degree courses at institutions of higher learning.
+keywords: gi bill college, veteran college
 plainlanguage: 11-29-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete
 order: 1